danielglenn/PowerShell-for-Microsoft-365/ResetSharePointLibraryPerms/Readme.md

 # Reset Permissions (SharePoint files in a library)

 ## Overview
-A PowerShell script that resets permissions on SharePoint files in a document library to inherit from the library.
+`ResetPerms.ps1` is a PowerShell script that resets permissions on SharePoint files in a document library to inherit from the library.

 ## Prerequisites
 - PowerShell 7.4 or higher